 File These Office Pests Under “Prevented”

 Of course, there are other critters that can invade an office.
-The most important takeaway from this blog is to stay vigilant against any type of pest, not just these five.
+The most important takeaway from this blog is to stay vigilant against all office pests, not just these five.
 You don’t have to disrupt your schedule to perform a full inspection of your office (unless you need something to take your mind off of your usual tasks).
 The key is to keep the office — or, at least, your own space — as neat as possible.

 The most efficient ways to prevent pests from invading your office are:

-• Throw trash away.
-Sounds simple, but keeping all trash in an actual trash can makes a huge difference in preventing pests.
+- Throw trash away.
+Sounds simple, but keeping all trash in an actual trash can makes a huge difference in preventing office pests.
 Make sure all discarded paper, food scraps, and general garbage are off the surfaces and in a trash can that’s emptied weekly.

-• Sanitize your desk.
-This one isn’t just great for preventing pests, it’s also important in preventing yourself from catching that infamous office cold!
+- Sanitize your desk.
+This one isn’t just great for preventing office pests, it’s also important in preventing yourself from catching that infamous office cold!
 On a regular basis (we recommend once a week), wipe down your desk space with an antibacterial wipe or spray.

 Romney’s Services Are An Office Essential